Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: MOD(n, m) calculates the remainder of the number n divided by m.
+Usage: MOD(x, y) calculates the remainder of the number x divided by y.

 Argument type: BYTE/SHORT/INTEGER/LONG/FLOAT/DOUBLE

-Return type: Wider type between types of n and m if m is nonzero value.
-If m equals to 0, then returns NULL.
+Return type: Wider type between types of x and y and fits return value if y is nonzero value.
+If y equals to 0, then returns NULL.

 Synonyms: Modulus Symbol (%), `MODULUS`_